itzKiwiSky/LitiumVM-LegacyLunaris/README.md

 # LunarisVM-love
-> lunaris mini os made with love2D
+> Codename : lunaris, mini os made with love2D

 # About Project

 This engine is in development, started at 13/04/2022, you not able to download any binary to run this project.
-You can download this source code and build it on your machine
+You can download this source code and build it on your machine.

+### STATBILITY WARNING:
+    This project is constantly development, so scripts and functions can be added, removed or renamed, please check for the most recently version of source to not have compatibility issues.

 ## Building